PostHog/meta/requests-for-comments/2022-12-01-workflow-new-feature.md

 We have the opportunity to connect these flexible tools with opinionated best practices to focus on specific jobs-to-be-dones in PostHog.
 These could be called "Workflows".

-Two examples of potential workflows:
+Some examples of potential workflows:

-1. Building a new feature - assisting with rollout and measuring success *More details below*
+1. Creating and shipping a new feature - assisting with rollout and measuring success *More details below*
 2. Workbooks - making it easy to come up with questions, save related insights, clip particular bits of recordings and jot down thoughts
+3. Iterating on existing features - making sure the new feature is better than the previous iteration
+4. Conversion experiment - making sure that the funnel metrics improve (including quality of new customers)
+5. Fixing bugs - understanding what's broken and confirming that the fix works

 ## Vision for "Creating a new feature" workflow